sxs-collaboration/www_black-holes_org/_people/Samuel_J_Dunham.markdown

 ##### Research Projects

-I am working on developing theoretical models for dissipative and resistive general relativistic magnetohydrodynamics inspired by 14-moment methods for application to, among other things, pulsar magnteospheres and low-luminosity black hole accretion disks.
+I am working on developing theoretical models for dissipative and resistive general relativistic magnetohydrodynamics (GRMHD) inspired by 14-moment methods for application to, among other things, pulsar magnetospheres and low-luminosity black hole accretion disks.

+For my PhD work at Vanderbilt University/Oak Ridge National Laboratory/University of Tennessee, Knoxville under the guidance of Kelly Holley--Bockelmann, Eirik Endeve, and Anthony Mezzacappa,
+I helped to develop a module for the [thornado](https://endeve.github.io/thornado) codebase that solves the GRHD equations using Runge--Kutta discontinuous Galerkin methods, primarily for application to core-collapse supernova simulations.
+I also was the primary driver behind coupling thornado to [amrex](https://amrex-codes.github.io/amrex), which is a software framework that allows application codes to make use of MPI parallelism and block-structured adaptive mesh refinement.

 ##### Biography